President Obama urges civility in public discourse.

 He may have helped cool things down.

-I think just the context, because it seemed so much like a campaign rally that may have worked well within the hall, but I'm not sure worked as well with the national audience.
+I think just the context, because it seems so much like a campaign rally that may have worked well within the hall, but I'm not sure worked as well with the national audience, I think probably did not lift the speech into the annals of great oratory where you find moments that do transform presidencies.

 David Rodham Gergen desperately wanting that, though.